-In their study of cleft lip/palate, Marazita et al. (2004) use a series of overlapping bins from 0-30cM, then 10-40cM, 20-50cM, etc. and assess the maximum evidence for linkage across each possible bin.
+In their study of cleft lip/palate, Marazita et al.21 use a series of overlapping bins from 0-30cM, then 10-40cM, 20-50cM, etc. and assess the maximum evidence for linkage across each possible bin.
 This should give better localisation information, and may determine whether two linkage peaks exist in one region.
 However, there are unresolved problems of multiple testing.

-Recently, Zintzaras and Ioannidis (2005) provided a major extension to the GSMA in developing methods to test for heterogeneity of linkage evidence within a bin.
+Recently, Zintzaras and Ioannidis22 provided a major extension to the GSMA in developing methods to test for heterogeneity of linkage evidence within a bin.
 Heterogeneity testing is a standard component of meta-analysis in epidemiological studies, where researchers test for evidence of different effect sizes across studies, but has not previously been implemented in the GSMA.
-They apply these methods directly to the rank statistics of each study, introducing three highly correlated heterogeneity statistics.
-The significance of each statistic is assessed by simulation, randomly reassigning the ranks to bins within each study, and recalculating each heterogeneity statistic.
+Z&I apply these methods directly to the rank statistics of each study, introducing three, highly correlated heterogeneity statistics.
+The significance of the statistics are assessed by simulation, randomly reassigning the ranks to bins within each study, and recalculating each heterogeneity statistic.
 The proportion of simulated bins with Q-statistics above the observed value (for high heterogeneity), or below the observed value (for low heterogeneity) is then tabulated for a p-value.
-Zintzaras and Ioannidis (2005) applied the methods to published ranks in GSMA studies of rheumatoid arthritis (Fisher et al., 2003) and schizophrenia (Lewis et al., 2003).
-They identify several bins in each study that show evidence for high heterogeneity (different evidence for linkage across studies) or low heterogeneity (consistent linkage evidence).
+Zintzaras and Ioannidis22 applied the methods to published ranks in GSMA studies of rheumatoid arthritis16 and schizophrenia.14 They identify several bins in each study that show evidence for high heterogeneity (different evidence for linkage across studies) or low heterogeneity (consistent linkage evidence).
 The authors acknowledge that the distribution of the heterogeneity statistics may depend on the summed rank statistic attained within the bin.
-They therefore test for heterogeneity under two scenarios: where the observed heterogeneity statistic is compared to all simulated bins, and where the observed heterogeneity statistic is only compared to simulated bins with similar summed rank values ( $\pm 2$ ).
+They therefore test for heterogeneity under two scenarios: where the observed heterogeneity statistic is compared to all simulated bins, and where the observed heterogeneity statistic is only compared to simulated bins with similar summed rank values $(\pm 2).$

-1.11 Limitations of the GSMA
+Limitations of the GSMA